-44. Banners
+36. Banners

-- (1) No candidate or side shall have more than one (1) banner on display in any given building at any given time. - (2) Where a candidate or side contravenes Section 44(1), the offending banners shall be destroyed and the C.R.O. may assess an additional penalty to that candidate or side as set out in Section 69.
+- (1) No candidate or side shall have more than one (1) banner on display in any given building at any given time. - (2) Where a candidate or side contravenes Section 36(1), the offending banners shall be destroyed and the C.R.O. may assess an additional penalty to that candidate or side as set out in Section 48.

-45. Posters
+37. Posters

-- (1) No poster shall be displayed in such a way as to obscure another candidate's or side's campaign materials. - (2) In any given building, at any given time - a. no Executive or Board of Governors Candidate shall have more than ten (10) posters; - b. no Plebiscite or Referendum side shall have more than ten (10) posters; - c. no General Faculties Council or Students' Council candidate shall have more than sixteen (16) posters. - (3) The C.R.O. shall set a minimum distance between posters or signs that are placed outside belonging to the same candidate or side. - (4) Where a candidate or side contravenes Sections 45(1) through (3), the offending posters shall be destroyed, and the C.R.O. may assess an additional penalty to that candidate or side as set out in Section 69.
+- (1) No poster shall be displayed in such a way as to obscure another candidate's or side's campaign materials. - (2) In any given building, at any given time - a. no Executive or Board of Governors Candidate shall have more than ten (10) posters;

+- b. no Plebiscite or Referendum side shall have more than ten (10) posters; - (3) The C.R.O. shall set a minimum distance between posters or signs that are placed outside belonging to the same candidate or side. - (4) Where a candidate or side contravenes Sections 37(1) through (3), the offending posters shall be destroyed, and the C.R.O. may assess an additional penalty to that candidate or side as set out in Section 49.

-46. Designated Printer
+38. Designated Printer

-- (1) All printed campaign materials shall be purchased at official list price costs from one (1) or more of the printing companies designated by the C.R.O. - (2) The C.R.O. shall designate at least five (5) printers from which candidates and sides may purchase materials to be in compliance with Section 46(1). - (3) Where a candidate or side demonstrates that a desired campaign material could not be produced by any of the five (5) or more printers designated by the C.R.O. as set out in Section 46(2), the C.R.O. shall grant a limited exemption from Section 46(2) to that candidate or side. - (4) Where campaign materials can be produced by a Students' Union operated business, candidates and sides shall purchase those campaign materials from that business. - (5) Where a candidate or side contravenes Section 46(1) or Section 46(4), the offending campaign materials shall be destroyed, and the C.R.O. may assess an additional penalty to that candidate or side, as set out in Section 69.
+- (1) All printed campaign materials shall be purchased at official list price costs from one (1) or more of the printing companies designated by the C.R.O. - (2) The C.R.O. shall designate at least five (5) printers from which candidates and sides may purchase materials to be in compliance with Section 38(1). - (3) Where a candidate or side demonstrates that a desired campaign material could not be produced by any of the five (5) or more printers designated by the C.R.O. as set out in Section 38(2), the C.R.O. shall grant a limited exemption from Section 38(2) to that candidate or side. - (4) Where campaign materials can be produced by a Students' Union operated business, candidates and sides shall purchase those campaign materials from that business. - (5) Where a candidate or side contravenes Section 38(1) or Section 38(4), the offending campaign materials shall be destroyed, and the C.R.O. may assess an additional penalty to that candidate or side, as set out in Section 48.

-47. Recycled Materials
+39. Recycled Materials

-Where a candidate or side chooses to print campaign materials on recycled paper containing one hundred per cent (100%) post consumer content, and where that candidate or side demonstrates, to the satisfaction of the C.R.O., that this choice resulted in an increased cost being incurred to it, then the amount of this increased cost shall not count against the limits set out in Sections 50 through 52.
+Where a candidate or side chooses to print campaign materials on recycled paper containing one hundred per cent (100%) post consumer content, and where that candidate or side demonstrates, to the satisfaction of the C.R.O., that this choice resulted in an increased cost being incurred to it, then the amount of this increased cost shall not count against the limits set out in Sections 42 through 44.

-48. Destruction of Campaign Materials
+40. Destruction of Campaign Materials